-International law firm Mayer Brown, the world’s 22nd largest law firm, has launched an Asia trade consulting arm in Singapore, according to a media release issued by the firm last week.
+International law firm Mayer Brown, one of the world’s 22nd largest law firms in Asia, has launched an Asia trade consulting arm in Singapore, according to a media release issued by the firm last week.
 Richard Smith (RWS_01), Australian business development professional, also noted the event on Twitter.

 The firm cited increased demand for Asia-focused trade and customs issues among clients as responsible for the establishment of the division.